ivanleomk/llm-paper-club-asia-notes/pages/papers/gpt-2.md

 answering, semantic similarity assessment, and document classification.
-These tasks are inherently labeled, but given the scarcity of such data, it makes [discriminative](https://en.wikipedia.org/wiki/Discriminative_model) models such as Bidirectional Long Short-Term Memory (Bi-LSTM) underperform {cite}`radford2018improving`, leading to poor performance on these tasks.
+These tasks are inherently labeled, but given the scarcity of such data, it makes [discriminative](https://en.wikipedia.org/wiki/Discriminative_model) models such as Bidirectional Long Short-Term Memory (Bi-LSTM) underperform[^9], leading to poor performance on these tasks.

 In the GPT-1 paper
 [_Improving Language Understanding by Generative Pre-Training_](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf),